Thoracic outlet syndrome

 - What treatments are available, and which treatment do you recommend for me?

-- How likely are nonsurgical treatments to improve my symptoms?
+- How likely is it that nonsurgical treatments will improve my symptoms?

-- If conservative treatments aren't effective, is surgery an option?
+- If nonsurgical treatments aren't effective, is surgery an option?

-- Is there anything I can do to prevent a recurrence of this problem?
+- Is there anything I can do to prevent symptoms from coming back?

 - Will I need to change my job?

-- Do I need to limit or give up other activities that may be causing my symptoms?
+- Do I need to limit or give up activities that may be causing my symptoms?

-- If you're recommending weight loss, how much weight do I need to lose to notice an improvement in my symptoms?
+- If you're recommending weight loss, how much weight do I need to lose to help my symptoms get better?

 - I have other health conditions.
 How can I best manage them with this condition?